ccTokens/ccBTC/MBTC API Guideline.md

 function confirmMintRequest (bytes32 requestHash)    returns (bool)
 * **msg.sender:** Custodian.
 * **bytes32 requestHash:** Hash of requestMint transaction.
 * **RETURN:** Returns a boolean value indicating whether or not the operation succeeded.
-True is success, false is failure.
+True is a success, false is a failure.

 ### 11. Reject minting
 function rejectMintRequest (bytes32 requestHash)    returns (bool)
 * **msg.sender:** Custodian.
 * **bytes32 requestHash:** Hash of requestMint transaction.
 * **RETURN:** Returns a boolean value indicating whether or not the operation succeeded.
-True is success, false is failure.
+True is a success, false is a failure.

 ### 12. Confirm burning
 function confirmBurnRequest (bytes32 requestHash, string btcTxId)    returns (bool)